TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         This property specifies how much of the VM's memory will be available for the /tmp filesystem.
-This is only available for OS VMs, and doesn't make any sense for KVM VMs.
+This is only available for OS VMs, and doesn't make any sense for HVM VMs.

         If set to 0 this indicates that you would like to not have /tmp mounted as tmpfs at all.
 When changing to/from a "0" value, the VM must be